 (2 Corinthians 1:4-5 CEV)

 Earlier this month marked five years since my father passed away from Cancer.
-Earlier this year, we passed the 15 year mark of my mom awaking from her coma following our horrific car accident.
+Earlier this year, we passed the 15 year mark of my mom waking from her coma following our horrific car accident.
 Many times in life I wondered what God is preparing me for by experiencing struggles at a young age, struggles that many will never know.
-At 30 years old, I am still struggling to understand God's plan and how will work pain into beauty.
+At 30 years old, I am still struggling to understand God's plan and how he will work pain into beauty.
 Every day, I wish my father was here to talk to, I wish his loss was less painful five years later.
 However, the joy of meeting my husband, then becoming a mother opened a new, rawness in my heart, a longing for someone you love so much to be here in person to meet these blessings in your life.
 My father was a man of wisdom, empathy, depth, with a continually growing heart for Jesus.
 When life got hard, he dug in even harder.
-Throughout his nearly 6 year cancer battle, continued working, work that was physically growling in all elements.
+Throughout his nearly 6 year cancer battle, he continued working, work that was physically grueling in all elements.
 It is a strength that has confused doctors and people alike.

 |Jonda Spurbeck Photography|

 Pain is inevitable in this world.
 Whether first world pain or third world pain, it is all pain and never quantified by God.
-God sees us tired and weary, our aching broken hearts, and longs to refresh, replenish and mend our hearts whole filled with beauty and love.
+God sees us tired and weary, our aching broken hearts, and he longs to refresh, replenish and mend our hearts whole filled with beauty and love.
 My Father was a living example to so many of how not to waste your pain and allow God to work through you and make beauty out of any situation.
 I am so grateful the Lord has shown me trials amidst the triumphs and placed so many fighting souls in my life to lead through example.

 No pain is lost on God, no pain is too small or too big for him.
 However, we have to come to him, seek him, lay all our pain, burdens, questions, anger, you name it, we just have to toss it all up in the air and allow him to mend our fences right where we are at.
 We can not wait for out situation to get better, our lives to be less messy, we are meant to meet no matter how deep the mire we are in.
-Only He can take our pain and turn into something of beauty.
+Only He can take our pain and turn it into something of beauty.